 My project concerns the development of an innovative molecular-based device for the sensitive and specific detection of strains of methicillin (oxacillin)-resistant Staphylococcus aureus (MRSA/ORSA) which forms a serious infection control problem in many countries worldwide.
 The device is similar in parts to a lateral flow type device, delivering a complete on-site nucleic acid test.
 A sample would be applied to the proximal portion of the device, wherein nucleic acid extraction and purification occur; purified nucleic acids are transported along the device to a portion of the device wherein components of nucleic acid amplification are located.
 Here target specific sequences of DNA are amplified via isothermal nucleic acid amplification.
 The presence of large concentrations of the target nucleic acid sequence is indicated by a coloured line located at the distal portion of the strip, alongside relevant controls lines.

-This project is in collaboration with SOPHIMARK and is a KESS II funded PhD project.
+This project is a KESS II funded PhD project.